AckerApple/pdfbox-cli-wrap/README.md

 Insert a single image into a PDF or append multi images as individual pages

 - **pdfPath** - The PDF file to encrypt
 - **imagesPath** - The file image(s) to append to document.
 Allows multiple image arguments, which is great for appending photos as pages.
+Allows base64 strings.
 - **options**
   - **out** - The file to save the decrypted document to.
 If left blank then it will be the same as the input file || options
   - **page** - The page number where to drop image.
 Use -1 to append on a new page